Full-Stack-Council-Note/Council-Note-PartA/README.md

 ### Functionality and features

+- It is intended for council staff, such as a council representatives, to be authorised as admin, and have some moderation control over users' posts, such as for if posts are inappropriate or illegal, according to the relevant laws.

+- Problem posts will feature a comments section, such as for users to indicate the status of the Problem.

+- Problem posts will also feature coloured symbols, Red and Yellow, to indicate whether the Problem is Urgent or should be dealt with Soon.
 Below are some examples of the Urgent and Soon symbols I intend to try out and implement during development of this app, whichever looks and works the best on the Problem posts.

 #### Yellow Square symbol